ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 Follow all of the instructions above first for getting your app working on Localhost.

-Then, deploy your app to Heroku once.
-OAuth will not work on the first deploy, but you should deploy it once before proceeding to the next step.

-## After your first deploy

 In order for Auth0 to recognize the app running on your new production url, you will need to make a small change to the app you created in the first step.